Q: When do students do their Work Attachments (WA)?

 Q: What is WA?

-A: WA is a signature programme of SUSS undergraduate curriculum, where students perform a minimum 24-week (except ECE students) of Work Attachment at Industry Partners' Organisation (Host Organisation) during their second or third year of studies, in either the Summer or Winter windows.
+A: WA is a signature programme of the SUSS undergraduate curriculum, where students perform a minimum 24-week (except ECE students where they perform 12 weeks of WA) of Work Attachment at Industry Partners' Organisation (Host Organisation) during their second or third year of studies, in either the Summer or Winter windows.

 Q: When is the WA period?

-A: There are two windows where students can perform their WA; generally from May to following January and November to following July.
+A: There are two windows where students can perform their WA; generally from May to the following January and November to the following July.
 The upcoming WA windows are:

 WA: 6 months (minimum)